sitamgithub-MSIT/DepthLens/README.md

 # DepthLens

 Depth Estimation is the task of predicting the depth of each pixel in an image.
 This project uses one of the popular models, [dpt-beit-large-512](https://huggingface.co/Intel/dpt-beit-large-512) for depth estimation from the Hugging Face model hub.
-The used model can be run in CPUs.
+The used model can be run on CPUs.

 ## Project Structure